TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

     Target 		The path of the exported file.
 Variables are allowed.

 Run Tool
 :	Runs an external tool and captures its output.
+Note that for the Tool parameter's value, you can use a compilation tool variable defined in the [game configuration](#game_configuration), as discussed below.

     Parameter 	Description
     ---------   -----------